 Our operations are organized under three reportable segments-the SMB segment, which serves primarily small- and medium-sized businesses; the Large Account segment, which serves primarily medium-to-large corporations; and the Public Sector segment, which serves primarily federal, state, and local governmental and educational institutions.
-The Headquarters/Other group provides services in areas such as finance, human resources, information technology, marketing, and product management.
+In addition, the Headquarters/Other group provides services in areas such as finance, human resources, information technology, marketing, and product management.
 Most of the operating costs associated with the Headquarters/Other group functions are charged to the operating segments based on their estimated usage of the underlying functions.
 We report these charges to the operating segments as "Allocations."
 Certain headquarters costs relating to executive oversight and other fiduciary functions that are not allocated to the operating segments are included under the heading of Headquarters/Other in the tables below.

 In May 2016, we acquired Softmart, a global supplier of information technology and software services solutions.
+The second quarter 2016 results for the SMB and Large Account have been revised to reflect the segment methodology used in our 2016 10-K. Under this revise reporting, Softmart's operating results that were formerly included in the SMB segment are now allocated between the SMB and Large Account segments.
 We have included the operating results of Softmart in our SMB and Large Account segments.